alikifah/InfoObject/README.md

 byte[] serializedEncrypted = user.Serialize("123ta");
 ```

-the resulting byte array can now be simply ransmitted over network using TCP protocol.
+the resulting byte array can now be simply transmitted over network using TCP protocol.

 ## Deserialization